 Applicants must have earned a cumulative grade point average (GPA) of 3.0 out of a 4.0 scale for their bachelor’s degree to be considered for regular admission.
-Admitted students are expected to have undergraduate educational experiences, including general education studies, that are similar to those required for a baccalaureate at Northern Arizona University.
-Students holding a cumulative GPA below a 3.0 may be considered for conditional admission with a recommendation and rationale from the admitting academic progra
+Admitted students are expected to have undergraduate educational experiences, including general education studies, that are similar to those required for a baccalaureate at NAU.
+Students holding a cumulative GPA below a 3.0 may be considered for conditional admission with a recommendation and rationale from the admitting academic program.

-All applicants need to provide evidence of at least a U.S. baccalaureate degree (or foreign equivalent) at a regionally accredited institution of higher education; OR of a post-baccalaureate graduate or professional degree at a regionally accredited institution of higher education.
+All applicants need to provide evidence of at least a US baccalaureate degree (or foreign equivalent) at a regionally accredited institution of higher education; AND, if applicable, a post-baccalaureate graduate or professional degree at a regionally accredited institution of higher education.

 GRE: Preferred scores include a combination of 300 on the quantitative and verbal sections of the test with at least one score above the 50th percentile, and a score of 4.0 on the analytical writing assessment.

 - GRE scores should be sent to NAU institution code 4006

 - Other official test scores may be acceptable (e.g., MCAT)